 You have to name your measures according to what they are exactly about so that when other people use your analysis, they can easily understand what your data is about.

-Going back to the example, you can start with writing simple measures.
+Going back to the example, you can start by writing simple measures.
 For instance, you can type a column that you want to reference, and then related suggestions will appear.
-Just press tab to select on the related suggestions, and press enter.
+Just press the tab to select the related suggestions, and press enter.

 In the example, you can find the Total Sales measure on the right-hand side of Power BI.
 You can now drag it into the table to see the Total Revenue column: